Coastal Engineering Services

 Example Projects:

-We have designed ship lifts to haul out ships for repairs, kayak beaches for comfortable launching at parks, and simple rip-rap shoreline protection to reduce erosion problems while dissipating waves and minimizing wave reflection.
+Our experience includes many types of coastal design projects, from ship lift piers for hauling ships to land for repairs, kayak beaches for comfortable launching at parks, and simple rip-rap shoreline protection to reduce erosion problems while dissipating waves and minimizing wave reflection.
 The following are examples of our experience in coastal design: